Nervosys/Botnix/botnix/doc/manual/configuration/customizing-packages.section.md

 function argument, which is conventionally named `oldAttrs`.

 The overrides shown above are not global.
-They do not affect the original package; other packages in Nixpkgs continue to depend on the original rather than the customised package.
+They do not affect the original package; other packages in Botpkgs continue to depend on the original rather than the customised package.
 This means that if another package in your system depends on the original package, you end up with two instances of the package.
 If you want to have everything depend on